tidymodels/tidymodels.org-legacy/content/learn/work/bayes-opt/index.markdown

 ## Introduction

-To use the code in this article, you will need to install the following packages: kernlab, modeldata, tidymodels, and tidyr.
+To use the code in this article, you will need to install the following packages: kernlab, modeldata, themis, and tidymodels.

 Many of the examples for model tuning focus on [grid search](/learn/work/tune-svm/).
 For that method, all the candidate tuning parameter combinations are defined prior to evaluation.
 Alternatively, _iterative search_ can be used to analyze the existing tuning parameter results and then _predict_ which tuning parameters to try next.